Stamp Duty for Buy-to-Let

 Is it still worth getting a buy-to-let?

-You may want to consider speaking to an Independent Financial Advisor (IFA) before you take the plunge in order to make sure a buy-to-let property is the best place to put your savings.
+You may want to consider speaking to a Mortgage Broker or an Independent Financial Advisor (IFA) before you take the plunge in order to make sure a buy-to-let property is the best place to put your savings.